emi-smith/portfolio-nextjs/README.md

 ## Description

-This project was built so I could start learning Next JS and Tailwind.
-This is the first project I have built with Next Js and Tailwind, I will be building more projects in the future utilizing both to increase my knowledge and skills.
+This project was built so I could start learning Next.js and Tailwind.
+This is the first project I have built with Next.js and Tailwind, I will be building more projects in the future utilizing both to increase my knowledge and skills.

 [Table of Contents](#Table-of-Contents)